hewangup/A_Web_Blog_App/README.md

 ```
 $ mongod --dbpath Users/Desktop/A_Web_Blog_App/database/
 ```
 - Mongo server has started and says "waiting for connections on port 27017".
-Open another terminal and navigate into the A_Web_Blog_App directory, type the following:
+Open another terminal and navigate into A_Web_Blog_App directory, type the following:
 ```
 $ node app.js
 ```
-- Open your browser and go to "https://localhost:4000", you'll see the web blog app is running
+- Open your browser and go to "https://localhost:4000", you'll see the web blog app is running.

 ## Examples